Certificate of Achievement, Fire Science Technology

 - Learn about the different theaters of firefighting and prevention.

 - Identify and properly use the different equipment needed in the different theaters of firefighting.

-Certificates of Achievement are a set of courses within an AAS degree that can serve as a stepping stone to an AAS degree or allow students to enter the workforce.
+Certificates of Achievement are a set of courses that can serve as a stepping stone to an associate degree or allow students to enter the workforce.
 Certificates of Achievement have a general education component.

 To earn a Certificate of Achievement, students must:

 - Maintain a minimum cumulative GPA of 2.0 (see requirements for graduation.)

 - Complete a minimum of 15 semester credit hours within the college.